etalab-ia/albert-tchap/README.md

 pre-commit install
 ```

-If you cannot use pre-commit, it is necessary to format, lint, and sort imports with Ruff:
+If you cannot use pre-commit, it is necessary to format, lint, and sort imports with [Ruff](https://docs.astral.sh/ruff/) before committing:
 ```bash
 ruff check --fix --select I .
 ```